Gigaspaces/xap-docs/site/content/xap/12.3/admin/scripts.markdown

 # Service Grid Scripts

-If you need to start the [Service Grid](../overview/the-runtime-environment.html) components manually instead of via the [gs-agent](../overview/the-runtime-environment.html#gsa), use the following scripts.
+If you need to start the [Service Grid](../overview/the-runtime-environment.html) components manually instead of via the [gs-agent](../overview/the-runtime-environment.html#gsa), use the following scripts, which are available in the licensed editions of the GigaSpaces applications.

-**Additional Scripts**

-The scripts listed below are available in the licensed editions of the GigaSpaces applications.

 - **gsc** - starts an instance of the [GSC](../overview/the-runtime-environment.html#gsc).
 - **gsm** - starts an instance of the [GSM](../overview/the-runtime-environment.html#gsm) and [LUS](../overview/the-runtime-environment.html#lus).